lboasso/LEON/README.md

 ```
 string = smallString | bigString .
 smallString = 011XXXXX "UTF8 string of at most 31 bytes in size" .
-bigString = 01000110 size "UTF8 string of at most 'size' bytes" .
+bigString = 01100000 size "UTF8 string of at most 'size' bytes" .
 ```

 ### Bytes

-A sequence of bytes of data is encoded with one byte type tag `01000111`, a LEON integer representing its size and followed by its raw bytes
+A sequence of bytes of data is encoded with one byte type tag `01000101`, a LEON integer representing its size and followed by its raw bytes

 The size of the sequence of bytes must match the number of its raw bytes.

 ```
-bytes = 01000111 size {XXXXXXXX} .
+bytes = 01000101 size {XXXXXXXX} .
 ```

 ### Map

 A map is a sequence of `size` key-value pairs.
+If the the map is non-empty and its size is at most 7 paris, it can be encoded with one byte type tag `01001XXX`, where the least significant 3 bits store the size as unsigned integer, followed by pairs of LEON objects.
-It is encoded with one byte type tag `01001000`, a LEON integer representing its size and followed by pairs of LEON objects.
+A map of an arbitrary number of pairs is encoded with one byte type tag `01001000`, a LEON integer representing its size and followed by pairs of LEON objects.

 The size of a map must match the number of its encoded pairs.

 ```
+map = smallMap | bigMap .
+smallMap = 01001XXX {key value} .
-map = 01001000 size {key value} .
+bigMap = 01001000 length {key value} .
 key = object .
 value = object .
 ```